hammadpathan/Learning-Backend-from-First-Principles/README.md

 The goal is to understand *why* backend systems are built the way they are — not just *how* to use a specific tool.

-I am taking notes by hand in Notion as I follow along the course, and converting them to clean MD files with AI to get rid of any bad notetaking.
+I am taking notes by hand in Notion as I follow along the course, and converting them to clean MD files with AI to simplify and make clearer.

-You are welcome to use my personal notes, or the cleaned up ones.
+I think my personal notes are better with more thoughtful explanations, but if you want fast concepts the cleansed ones work well.

 ---